Lakers blank Hornets, stay perfect in NECC

 Roose’s final score with 7:03 remaining capped her hat trick.

-The win was a display of efficient offense, Samir said, which boils down to a lot more than just scoring.
+Hazbic said the win was a display of efficient offense which boils down to a lot more than just scoring.
 The Lakers displayed crisp passing and a fast style of play that kept the Hornets on their heels and playing catchup for much of the night.

 The win also served as another stake to Lakeland’s claim as one of the top teams in the NECC.
-The only team left without a conference loss (3-0) Thursday’s contest provided a great springboard for the Lakers’ future league matches.
+It is the only team left without a conference loss at 3-0.
+Thursday’s contest provided a great springboard for the Lakers’ future league matches.

 “It’s always really good to beat Angola because they’re a really physical team and a tough matchup for us,” Alleshouse said.
 “Now we have matches against West Noble and Garrett that we can look forward to, and try to prove that we deserve to keep our titles.”